cyber-evangelists/diva-apk-lab-solution/README.md

 you can download it from above link.

-install android emulator in genymotion and setup emulator to proxy through the burp suite, you can take help from [here](https://www.youtube.com/watch?v=aqqdy7460yo)
+install android emulator in genymotion and setup emulator to proxy through the burp suite, you can take help from [here](https://www.youtube.com/watch?v=aqqdy7460yo) (for burp proxy setting up)

 ### apktool:
     apt install apktool